 * Present costings to sponsors for pharmacy operational expenses during the trial.

-* Setup and update study documents.
+* Setup and update study specific documents.

-* Process amendments in timely manner.
+* Process amendments in a timely manner.

 * Proactively address challenges to ensure progression of trials, maintaining patient safety and data integrity.